Ad rates report

 - Sign in to YouTube.

-- In the top right, select your account > Creator Studio.
+- In the top right-hand corner, select your account > Creator Studio.

-- In the left menu, click Analytics > Ad rates.
+- In the menu on the left, click Analytics > Ad rates.

 How to use the Ad rates report